IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 To read more in depth about ReplicaSets, go to the [official Kubernetes documentation for ReplicaSets](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/). -->

 ## How Kubernetes works
-When you deploy Kubernetes, you get a cluster.
-Each cluster consists of at least one worker machine called a `node`.
+Each Kubernetes cluster consists of at least one worker machine called a `node`.
 A node may be a physical or virtual machine.
 The worker nodes host the application workload in the form of Pods.
 More worker nodes on more computers provide more capacity for running workloads.